xgui17/Instacart-Basket-Analysis/index.md

 <iframe src="assets/order_aisle_pie_9" width="100%" height=530  frameBorder=0></iframe>
 <p style="font-size:85%;text-align:center;">Figure 9: Pie Chart of Order Volume Percentage By Aisle</p>

-The treemap below (Figure 10) provides a visual representation of order volumes and reorder rates across various departments and aisles, using size and color to convey information. **To facilitate ongoing monitoring of overall sales conditions, the company may consider transforming this treemap into a dynamic dashboard that can be accessed by product managers and other senior staff.**
+The treemap below (Figure 10) provides a visual representation of order volumes and reorder rates across various departments and aisles, using size and color to convey information. **To facilitate ongoing monitoring of overall sales conditions, the company may consider transforming this treemap into a dynamic dashboard that can be accessed by product managers and other senior staff.
+Implementing this approach can also help optimize data storage and analysis as well as enhance the efficiency of decision-making process.**

 <iframe src="assets/treemap_10" id="treemap" width="100%" height=530  frameBorder=0></iframe>
 <p style="font-size:90%;">Figure 10: Treemap of Department and Aisles, sized by order volumes and colored by reorder rates.
 More detailed data can be found by hovering over the cells.</p>